NEW: Michael Brown's family "beyond outraged," saying police are blaming victim

 Governor says finding answers in Michael Brown's death is still "focal point"

-Darren Wilson was just one of 53 officers in a small-town police department until his encounter with a unarmed 18-year-old last Saturday on a street in Ferguson, Missouri.
+Darren Wilson was just one of 53 officers in a small-town police department until his encounter with an 18-year-old August 9 on a street in Ferguson, Missouri.

-Authorities, citing death threats, had refused to release Wilson's name in the days after he fatally shot Michael Brown.
+Authorities, citing death threats, had until Friday refused to release Wilson’s name after he fatally shot Michael Brown.